mary-keenan/mary-keenan.github.io/_posts/0000-00-00-blind-sailing.markdown

 <img src="/assets/img/bs_tack.png" alt="drawing" width="500"/>

 This information is broadcasted by a Raspberry Pi via an ad-hoc network; the two Pis receive the data from both boats, process it, and communicate it to the blind sailors using text-to-speech.
-A diagram of our system is on the right!
+A diagram of our system is below!

 <img src="/assets/img/bs_diagram.png" alt="drawing" width="500"/>